quipp/twitter-bootstrap-ajax-testing/README.md

 # twitter-bootstrap-ajax-testing
-Toying with responsive design - Twitter Bootstrap, Telerik, and AJAX.
+Toying with responsive design and AJAX performance - Twitter Bootstrap, Telerik, and AJAX.

 ## Page descriptions
 * The Lists folder is looking at using Repeater, RadList, and RadGrid - testing responsive functionality.